 The most common symptoms of a chalazion are:

 - a hard lump on your eyelid that you’ve never seen before

-- increased tearing of the eyes
+- increased tearing

-- blurred or blocked vision
+- blurry or blocked vision

 - sensitivity to light

-Chalazia vs. Styes
+Chalazia vs. styes

 In most cases, a doctor can diagnose this condition by taking a close look at the lump on your eyelid.
 Your doctor will also ask about your symptoms to determine if the lump is a chalazion, a stye, or something else entirely.

-If the chalazion does not go away within about one month, you should return to your doctor to discuss your options.
-When a chalazion does not heal after treatment, it may need to be surgically removed.
+If the chalazion doesn’t go away within about one month, you should return to your doctor to discuss your options.
+When a chalazion doesn’t heal after treatment, it may need to be surgically removed or injected with steroids.
 This is especially true if it keeps growing, blocks your vision, or leads to an astigmatism (an abnormal curving of the cornea).